top of page

 Example 1: Royalties on Retail Price

-Imagine a publisher selling 5,000 copies of your hardcover book, a retail price of $20.
-If your contract states that you receive 10% royalties on retail price, you will be paid $2.00 per book sold.
+Let’s say your publisher sells 5,000 hardcover copies of your book, which is priced at a retail price of $20.
+If your publishing contract offers 10% royalties on the retail price, you would earn $2.00 per book sold, regardless of any bookstore discounts or promotions.

 Example 2: Royalties on Net Sales